prodmodfour/avengers_campaign_player_wiki/backgrounds/chosen_blade_of_tyr/tyr_spells.md

 ---
-title: Tyr Spells
+title: Tyr’s Spells
-parent: Chosen Blade of Tyr
+parent: Champion of Tyr
 nav_order: 2
 ---

-# Tyr Spells
+# Tyr’s Spells

-As the chosen blade of Tyr, you add the following spells to your spell list.
+As the chosen blade of Tyr, you gain access to the following divine spells.
-In addition to being able to cast these spells normally, you may cast each of them once per day.
-This special pool of Tyr spells is restored upon a long rest.
+In addition to casting them normally, you may cast each of these spells once per day without expending a spell slot.
+This special pool of Tyr’s spells is replenished after a long rest.

 * Detect Evil and Good
 * Guiding Bolt
 * Zone of Truth
 * Hold Person
 * Dispel Magic
 * Sanctuary
 * Beacon of Hope
 * Banishment
 * Flame Strike
 * Commune